 The actual frequency of checking for missing Mass Storage System device interrupts is proportional to whatever basic time interval the user has chosen.
 The best checking frequency for a given user is dependent on his individual system workload characteristics and under-commitment or over-commitment of Mass Storage Facility space and staging space.
-A default ratio value of 4 has been chosen for both N and Y and, like the basic time interval, the ratio values can be modified by the user through the use of the SPZAP Service Aid or by a re-linkedit of the 12 byte IGFINTVL csect.
-Modification of either the basic time interval or a ratio value will affect the frequency of discovery of apparent overdue Mass Storage System interrupts and corresponding frequency of operator notification through message IGF991E.
+A default ratio value of 4 has been chosen for both N and Y and, like the basic time interval, the ratio values can be modified by the user through the use of the SPZAP Service Aid as indicated in Figure 23.
+Modification of either the basic time interval or a ratio value affects the frequency of discovery of apparent overdue Mass Storage System interrupts and corresponding frequency of operator notification through message IGF991E.

 The N value and Y value ratio fields must each contain an EBCDIC value from X'F0F1' to X'F9F9'.
-The N value and Y value will default to X'F0F4'.
+The N value and Y value defaults to X'F0F4'.